 - Old Listings – as time passes more listings will be made and yours will be pushed further down the results which means fewer people seeing, clicking and liking your items.
 To avoid this becoming an issue edit your items every week or two.
 This will bump them back up to the top of search results and get you that sale.

 - As per an email sent by Depop, their statistics show that items with free postage are more likely to sell.
 Consider including postage in the initial price to boost those sales.
-I don’t do this anymore because I found people made a lot of silly offers, but it is still a very common thing you will find on the app.
+I go between doing this and not based on how well recent sales have been doing.

 - Recently, there has been a bug changing the number of each listing available so double check when you’re editing whether the correct number is up